 I basically oversee everything.
 In a sense, I’m the eyes and ears of the board.
 I’m here most days, so I’m the one who knows what’s going on, what members are feeling.
 I oversee competitions, the greens, course management, what we need to invest in machinery or drainage, whether to close the course in wet spells.

-I’ve got staff who help, but ultimately a lot of those decisions come through me and then into the board.
+We have a great team who help, but ultimately a lot of those decisions come through me and then into the board.

 I genuinely think it’s one of the best clubs in Yorkshire from a facilities perspective.
 We’ve got a 300-yard driving range where you can fit around 20 people.
 Not many clubs have that.